You are here

 - 2:00 PM the day before the event for Friday Night Series events.

 A team’s first default will allow the team/individual to continue in league play and avoid the Forfeit Fine.
 Should a team default a second time, it will be charged a default fine of 50% of the sport/event’s Forfeit Fine.
 Should a team default a third time, it will be charged a default fine of 75% of the sport/event’s Forfeit Fine.
 Should a team default a fourth time, it will be charged a default fine of 100% of the sport/event’s Forfeit Fine.
-If a team withdraws after schedules have been made, it is subject to the Default Fines as stated in this document.
+If a team withdraws after schedules have been made, it is subject to that sport’s Forfeit Fine.

 If a team feels an official has misinterpreted a rule, the team captain (or the acting captain if the team captain is not present) must lodge a protest at the time of the ruling.
 The team must call a time-out at the time of the ruling and inform the official that it wishes to protest a misapplication or misinterpretation of a rule.
 The game will be stopped to obtain a ruling from the Intramural Supervisor.
 Failure to call time-out and obtain an immediate ruling from the Intramural Supervisor at the time of the ruling in question will void any future right to protest.
 If the official’s ruling stands, the protesting team will be charged the time-out.
 If the official’s ruling is changed, the team is not charged a time-out.
 No protest concerning official’s judgment will be considered.
 If the protesting team still feels the ruling is incorrect, it must then tell the Intramural Supervisor it wishes to submit a formal protest.
 The Intramural Supervisor will complete a Protest Form and send it to the Intramural Sports Administrative Staff for review.